OPLSS/videography/README.md

 including the following information:

   * the session's absolute count
-  * a session identifier in `<day>.<session>` format
+  * a session identifier in `<day>.<session number>` format
   * the speaker's name and affiliation
-  * the session's topic
+  * the lecture's topic
   * the session's date, start time, and end time
   * the card ID on which the session was recorded
+  * notes about the recording: audio or video problems, etc.

-### Storing the A/V equipment
+### Securely storing A/V equipment

-We store the the A/V equipment in a secure location when the A/V lead is not present.
-In 2018 at the Knight Law building, we stored the equipment in locked equipment closets connected to the classrooms.
+We store the the A/V equipment in a secure location when the lead videographer is not present.
+In 2018 at the Knight Law building, we used the locked equipment closets connected to the lecture rooms.
 The coordinator was responsible for managing the key.
 If this is the case in future years, the lead should acquire the key from the coordinator as early as possible before a session to retrieve the equipment.